cvasilak/AccessJ/README.md

 AccessJ is an iPhone front-end to [Java Management Extensions (JMX)][0].
 For it's remote back-end Java/JMX engine it uses the excellent [Jolokia][2] library.

-Upon starting the application for the first time, a demo server is provided so that you can experience the application.
+Upon starting the application for the first time, a demo server (a JBoss AS 7 server hosted in [OpenShift][4]) is provided so that you can experience the application.

 Features
 --------